Drugs A - Z

 Generic Name: methylphenidate | Brand Name: Ritalin-SR

-What is this medicine?METHYLPHENIDATE (meth il FEN i date) is a stimulant medicine.
-It is used to treat attention-deficit hyperactivity disorder (ADHD).
+What is this medicine?METHYLPHENIDATE (meth il FEN i date) is used to treat attention-deficit hyperactivity disorder.
 It is also used to treat narcolepsy.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: